Justin Berry: Kenneth Gourlay

 Berry testified that in 2001, when he was 15, a man from Michigan, Ken Gourlay, then 23, asked him to work for his company, Chain Communications, and encouraged him to attend Camp CAEN, a computer camp held in the summer of 2002 at the University of Michigan in Ann Arbor.
 In his testimony, Berry said that Gourlay had molested Berry while he was still two months short of his 16th birthday (the age of consent) while he was in Michigan attending this camp.
 The molestation changed him, Berry testified: "With the help of my family and my psychologist, I now understand that my molestation by Ken was a turning point that sent me on a path to self-destruction.
 Afterwards, Ken apologized, promising me it would never happen again.
 But it did."
 Berry and Gourlay continued their acquaintance even after Berry moved to Mexico, with Gourlay visiting him there at least once.
 Their acquaintanceship is confirmed by Gourlay's blog entries regarding an online conversation and a planned meeting with Berry.

 Media appearances

 Berry, Eichenwald and Gourlay appeared on C-SPAN, giving testimony before the Oversight and Investigations Subcommittee of the United States House Committee on Energy and Commerce.
 Berry and Eichenwald were interviewed on Larry King Live by host Larry King on April 4, 2006.
-They were also interviewed by Katie Couric for NBC's morning talk show, Today.
-In 2006, Berry also appeared on other television shows such as The Oprah Winfrey Show with Kurt Eichenwald and CTV CanadaAM.

 On May 9, 2006, the NBC television series Law & Order: Special Victims Unit aired an episode called "Web" that bears similarities to Berry's story.

 On October 25, 2006, Berry, and Eichenwald appeared on a blog interview called The Darkness to Light Show: Breaking the Conspiracy of Silence.

-In August 2007, Berry appeared on the Australian version of 60 Minutes.
-He was interviewed about sexual predators as part of a larger segment on the subject.

 He was on the May 23, 2012, episode of the Dr. Phil Show called "Behind the Lens: Child Pornography".

 Disappearance

-Justin Berry disappeared in Mexico on August 21, 2018 when he was 32 years old.
-He is thought to be deceased.
+Justin Berry disappeared in Mexico on August 21, 2018, when he was 32 years old.
+He is believed to be deceased.